 - Medifast Weight Control Centers: These provide in-store counseling, but it is very expensive.
 One of my new patients informed me that she went through our local Medifast Clinic in order to lose 45 lbs.
 She was charged $900 and this did not include her food!

--Take Shape for Life: provides a free health care coach and mentoring to guide you to optimum health. [ TSFL reimburses coaches for their time so clients do not pay additional monthly coaching fees found so often with other programs.]
+-OPTAvia (formerly Take Shape for Life or TSFL): provides a free health care coach and mentoring to guide you to optimum health. [ as noted above, OPTAvia reimburses coaches for their time so clients do not pay additional monthly coaching fees found so often with other programs.]

 I'm happy to address any questions/concerns at any time.
-Please feel free to contact me by e-mail (firstname.lastname@example.org), skype (drjpearson1), or leave a message for me at 760-445 -6487.
+Please feel free to contact me by e-mail (firstname.lastname@example.org), skype (drjpearson1), or leave a message for me at the office (760-688-0411).

 Are you a health care provider or someone with an intense interest in helping others to lose weight and live healthier through Take Shape For Life?
 Look at this to learn the basics, then contact me to learn how to implement the program for your practice.